Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/technical.md

 ### d.
 Robotic Parkour

-need to design a circuit for robots / need to add robots
+- a circuit for robots
+- robots

 ### e.
 Greener